-The goal of this use case is to assure the SLS (Service Level Specifications) for a particular CSI (Communication Service Instance) is crucial for the 5G network management.
-The negotiated SLS for a particular CSI should be assured in an autonomous way.
+The goal of this use case is to assure the SLS (Service Level Specifications) for a particular communication service is crucial for the 5G network management.
+The negotiated SLS for a particular communication service should be assured in an autonomous way.